diek/django_guides/PostgreSQL_and_Django.md

 `ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';`
 `ALTER ROLE myprojectuser SET timezone TO 'UTC';`

 `GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;`

+`REVOKE ALL PRIVILEGES ON DATABASE myproject FROM public;`